Griseargiolestes griseus

 commonly known as a grey flatwing.

 It is endemic to south-eastern New South Wales, where it inhabits bogs and seepages near small streams.

 Griseargiolestes griseus is a medium-sized damselfly, black-green metallic in colour with pale markings.
 Adults can be strongly pruinescent on their body and tail.

-Like other members of the family Megapodagrionidae, it rests with its wings outspread.
+Like other members of the family Argiolestidae, it rests with its wings outspread.